top of page

 When done right, pillar posts can:

-But they only work if you approach them with intention — not just by writing a long article, but by creating something that’s truly useful, well-structured, and easy to navigate.
+But pillar posts only work when you approach them with intention — not just by writing something long, but by creating content that’s genuinely useful, clearly structured, and easy to navigate.

 Now it's your turn.